Recycling & Sustainability

 The infographic takes you through the life cycle of your donation – from the initial donation to creating job training programs and putting people back to work.
 Goodwill strives to generate the most revenue from your donations by distributing your items across a variety of retail venues – online bidding for high end, unique and vintage donations, boutiques for top name and designer apparel brands and home decor, and main retail stores for every-day clothes, furnishings, electronics, kitchenware, toys, books, decor and more.
 What doesn’t sell at these venues eventually ends up at our outlet stores where goods are given one last chance to sell by the pound.

 Our outlet locations double as recycling facilities where our teams sort, bundle and distribute the unsold goods.
-We are able to recycle nearly everything we collect; paper for pulp, clothing for rags, glass for counter tops – even metal and plastic.
+We are able to recycle nearly everything we collect; paper for pulp, clothing for rags, glass for counter tops – even metal, electrical cords and light strings.
 We also work with local recycling programs like eCycle Washington to keep electronic waste out of landfills.
 Textiles are also sold on the international market and can also provide funding for programs too.

 DONATE YOUR TEXTILES.
 IT’S THE REALLY EASY WAY TO BE GREEN.

 Torn or stained apparel, linens, single shoes, gloves and socks were once considered garbage.
 Goodwill, the original recycler, accepts ALL textile donations, in any condition (except wet or contaminated with hazardous materials) so they can be re-used or recycled into new products.